cfuller19/google_DA_capstone/README.md

 **Step 1:**

-I performed an initial examination of the 4 datasets for this analysis, by opening each file in Google Sheets.
+Using Google Sheets, I performed an initial examination of the 4 datasets for this analysis.

-The daily_activity files both contained the same columns:

-- Id

-- ActivityDate

-- TotalSteps

-- TotalDistance

-- TrackerDistance

-- LoggedActivities

-- VeryActiveDistance

-- ModeratelyActive

-- LightActiveDistance

-- SedentaryActive

-- VeryActiveMinutes

-- FairlyActiveMinutes

-- LightlyActiveMinutes

-- SedentaryMinutes

-- Calories
+I combined each daily_activity file into one sheet, which was named "daily_activity_combined".
+This merging was accomplished using the import file function.

 Each file was small enough (458 and 940 records) that I could easily merge them together into one spreadsheet.
 These files were merged together into a new file: daily_activity_combined using the ?import file? function.